aryajimbaran/html5plus/README.md

 Differences to html5lib
 -----------------------

-Basically, html5plus is amlost exactly the same as html5lib, except:
+Basically, html5plus is amlost exactly the same as html5lib, except it is also able to parse simple XML documents:

 * Like XML, self-closing tags, such as &lt;div/>, are handled as the leaf nodes (this is the only reason this fork exists).